Utkarsh-Dyundi/Networking/Cryptography/readme.md

  3.decrypt_file.py:-> This file is to decrypt pre-encrypted file.
 ```
 ### Creativity
-In this algorithm of encryption I only used shift cipher and reverse_cipher.
+In this algorithm of **encryption/decryption** I  used shift cipher and reverse_cipher.
 But to get more randomness I used to encrypt the password also.
 As the user password may be very small or may be of very repeatitive characters.
 To get rid of that **I encrypted the password first and then added the original password to it to increase the length of password**.